 Washington D.C. is an interesting place.
-The capital of the country and with a mix of people from around the world, there is a lot of diversity here.
+As the capital of the country and with a mix of people from around the world, there is a lot of diversity here.
 While the members of congress and those who attend to them spend lots of money, much of the city is quite poor and very dangerous.
 You just don’t go to certain parts of the city.
-However, mixed in with that is a big student population that keeps the city lively, tons of tourists visiting from all over the world, and huge amounts of museums and historic sites to visit.
+However, mixed in with that is a big student population that keeps the city lively; tons of tourists visiting from all over the world; and a huge amount of museums and historic sites to visit.
 There’s a lot to keep you busy in this city.

-- Hostel Prices: Dorm rooms cost between $24-$33 USD while private rooms begin at $70 USD per night for a twin room.
+- Hostel Prices: Dorm rooms cost between $20-$30 USD while private rooms begin at $80 USD per night for a twin room.
 There are not a lot of options for private hostel rooms here.

 - Average Cost of Food: There are plenty of cheap options throughout the city and most meals are under $15.
 There are plenty of sandwich shops for under $10.
 A week’s necessities from the grocery store are about $30-$60.
 A nice dinner with wine will cost you around $35.

-- Get entertainment for free - The Kennedy Center’s Millenium Stage offers free performances nightly.
-Some theaters offers student and senior pricing and you can also save money by purchasing last minute tickets.
+- Get Entertainment for Free - The Kennedy Center’s Millennium Stage offers free performances on a nightly asis.
+Some theaters offers student and senior pricing and you can also save money by purchasing last-minute tickets.

 - Free Outdoor Theater - During the summer months free outdoor movies have become popular and are offered at many places around the region.